-The estimates of failure probabilities in various therapeutic classes are readily available from the literature (Gatica, et al. 2003).
+The estimates of failure probabilities in various therapeutic classes are readily available from the literature (see Gatica et al., 2003, DiMasi et al., 2010).
 It is possible that the failure probability of a trial does not depend on the results of previous trials if they are testing on different criteria, e.g., efficacy vs. safety.
 In this case, $\alpha_t$ is the unconditional probability of failure in the trial.
 It is also possible that the failure probabilities depend on the results of previous tests.
 For instance, during multiple trials for effectiveness, success in early trials can provide a strong indicator for success in on-going trials.
 In this case, $\alpha_t$ is effectively the failure probability conditioning on successes to date.
+Likewise, estimates of demand, $d_t$ , also assume success to date as any failure in the trial results in the halting of a investigational drug's use.